Breaking Barriers: Current Trends in Disability Services for Deaf Students

 AI is also being used more for things like captioned media and note-taking.
 While AI can provide students with more autonomy, flexibility, and control, it may not meet effective communication standards.
 For instance, auto-captions often have mistakes and don’t always meet the standards needed for full accessibility (and thus is not considered best practice).
 So, while AI can help, it’s important to use it carefully and to exercise caution when utilizing this tool in disability services.

-Focusing on Equity and Access
+Focusing on Access and Support

 Being deaf is only one facet of student identities – in fact, recognizing and honoring multiple identities has an impact on engagement and outcomes.
 However, not all disability services professionals feel confident in supporting multiple identities.
 Only 60% of the professionals surveyed rated their ability to consider students’ cultures and identities as good or excellent.
 Yet, these ratings were higher in colleges with staff dedicated to helping deaf students.
 Staff who receive training are better prepared to serve deaf students.